-Individuals having Ohio adjusted gross incomes (less exemptions) of \$10,000 or less are entitled to claim a credit against their income tax liabilities.
+Existing law allows individuals having Ohio adjusted gross incomes (less exemptions) of \$10,000 or less to claim a credit against their income tax liabilities.

-If a credit is "refundable," the amount by which it exceeds the company's tax due is paid to the company by the state.
+107 If a credit is "refundable," the amount by which it exceeds the company's tax due is paid to the company by the state.